Youth Protection Training: Keeping Kids Safe

 Child sexual abuse continues to be a significant topic of our national conversation, and here are three important messages on that subject to know and share:

-• Child sexual abuse is a societal issue that extends beyond any one institution or organization.
-The statistics are startling!
-According to the National Center for Disease Control and Prevention, about 1 in 4 girls and 1 in 13 boys experience child sexual abuse at some point in childhood.
-Locally, the MN Department of Human Services' “Minnesota’s Child Maltreatment Report, 2020" states that there were 5,048 reports of child sexual abuse.
-The MNDHS also found "Parents, unmarried partners of parents, and step-parents had the highest rate of being determined to have maltreated a child" (quote is from page 30).
+- According to the National Center for Disease Control and Prevention, about 1 in 4 girls and 1 in 13 boys experience child sexual abuse at some point in childhood.
+Locally, the MN Department of Human Services' “Minnesota’s Child Maltreatment Report, 2021" states that there were 4,727 reports of child sexual abuse in 2021.

-• Scouting is committed to being part of the solution and we are in a position to help.
+- Scouting is committed to being part of the solution and we are in a position to help.
 Child safety experts have repeatedly called Scouting’s youth protection policies and practices the “gold standard” for youth-serving organizations.
 Nationally and locally, Scouting shares its expertise with a wide variety of other organizations.
 Scout leaders and parents make all kids safer as they apply our youth protection training and practices in other parts of our community.

-• Kids are safe in Scouting.
+- Kids are safe in Scouting.
 We have always had a strong record compared to the larger community, but since the implementation of two-deep leadership in 1987, sexual abuse has been practically eliminated in Scouting.
 We work diligently toward its total elimination by ensuring that our programs incorporate the latest and best youth protection practices.

 No harm to a child is ever acceptable anywhere in our community.
 Scouting is playing a leading role in combating child sexual abuse, but we all need to work together to deal with what is indisputably an unacceptable public health and safety problem.